-Wake On PS2 KB/PS2 Mouse [Disabled]
+PWR Up On PS2 KB/Mouse [Disabled]

-Set this field to [Enabled] if you wish to use your PS2 keyboard, PS2 mouse, or Consumer IR device to power up your computer.
-This feature requires an ATX power supply that can supply at least 300mA on the +5VSB lead.
+Select [Auto] if you wish to use your PS2 keyboard or PS2 mouse (by clicking on the left button) to power up your computer.
+The BIOS program will then determine whether your system has an ATX power supply that can supply at least 300mA on the +5VSB lead to support this feature.
 The default is set to [Disabled] because not all computers have the appropriate ATX power supply.
-Your computer will not power ON if you set this to [Enabled] and do not have the appropriate ATX power supply.
-Configuration options: [Disabled] [Enabled]
+Configuration options: [Auto] [Disabled]